Vladimir Leposavić: Political career

 In the 2012 parliamentary elections, Leposavić supported and spoke at a rally of the Serb Unity, a coalition of Serb nationalist parties made up of the now-defunct Serb List of Dobrilo Dedeić, the People's Party of Predrag Popović, the Patriotic Serb Party of Aleksandar Stamatović and the Party of Serb Radicals.
 The leader of that coalition was the representative of the People's Party, Jovan Markuš, the former Mayor of Cetinje.

 In 2014, Leposavić supported the Socialist People's Party of Srđan Milić in the local elections and gave a speech at their campaign rally.
 In his speech he strongly criticized possible Montenegrin accession to NATO.

 Since 4 December 2020, he has been serving as the Minister of Justice and Human and Minority Rights in the Government of Montenegro and the cabinet of Zdravko Krivokapić.
 By his political opponents, Leposavić has been labelled a Serbian nationalist.

-He was dismissed from the post of the Minister of Justice and Human and Minority Rights in the Government of Montenegro on 17 June 2021 after a majority of the MP's voted for his dismissal following his comments regarding Srebrenica massacre.
+He was dismissed from the post of the Minister of Justice and Human and Minority Rights in the Government of Montenegro on 17 June 2021 after a majority of the MP's voted for his dismissal following his comments regarding Srebrenica genocide.
 43 MPs voted in favor of his dismissal, 27 voted against, whereas 10 were neutral.